Practicum Placement and Preceptor Selection

 MSN in Healthcare Leadership students will complete two practicum courses towards the end of the MSN in Healthcare Leadership program of study.
 The following will discuss some information about the courses and detail the student’s responsibility for selecting a practicum location and preceptor for each course.
 It is important for each student to begin planning for the two practicum courses soon after enrollment in the MSN in Healthcare Leadership program in order to be best prepared.

 N387 is the Management Practicum II.
-It is a three or four credit course depending on when you entered the program and the student will complete either 210 or 280 hours for the practicum requirements.
+A four credit course and the student will complete 280 hours for the practicum requirements.
 It is expected that the student will spend 50% of the practicum hours with the preceptor and/or completing project work directed by the preceptor.
 The remaining time will be spent working on your practicum project and other course requirements.
 This practicum provides the student with an opportunity to work closely with a manager or administrator in a formal mentorship arrangement in a health care setting.
 The student has an opportunity to observe and practice management and leadership skills in a health care organization.
 The role of a leader is explored in the context of the changing health care environment.
 In addition, the student works on agency-designated projects and presents the process and results of a completed project.
 This practicum builds on skills and experiences attained in N386, Practicum I, of the MSN in Healthcare Leadership program.
 Students are assigned to a more senior leader in N387, and complexity of course deliverables is enhanced.
 Pre/co-requisite: N386.

 Q: Why does the student need to select and arrange the preceptor and practicum experience?